 The Commissioner will decide whether to investigate.
 The Commissioner has the power to order the agency to fix your file.

 Step 8.
 File a complaint with Consumer Protection BC

 For some situations, you can complain to Consumer Protection BC.
 They can help where information has been on your credit report for over six years, or where you were denied the opportunity to explain yourself.

 On receiving your complaint, Consumer Protection BC will review it and decide whether to investigate.
 If they find the credit reporting agency is at fault, the agency can be ordered to fix your file or pay you back any money you lost.

 The personal information on my credit report is wrong.
 How do I change it?

 The steps are the same as fixing mistakes on a credit account.
-See the "Deal with the problem" section, above.
+See the “Work out the problem” section, above.

 What can I do if I’m denied a loan based on wrong information in my credit report?

 First off, contact the credit reporting agency.
-For a roadmap, see the "Deal with the problem" section, above.
+For a roadmap, see the “Work out the problem” section, above.